-“No time for doubts now, man,” Michael piped up.
+“Now’s no time for doubts, man,” Michael pipes up.

-After another cup of coffee, I felt better.
-It was already nine.
-The plane got in at nine-thirty.
-We planned to meet in midtown at the Waldorf Astoria by ten.
-Good Friday Mass was at noon.
-Jack and I planned to grab Father Frank and do our confessions right away.
-We swore we wouldn’t skip the hard part, pretending we’d truly confessed.
-We had time to go back to the Chelsea for wake and bake.
-Iggy and Robby were still pretty woozy.
-They figured that bong hits would perk themselves up.
-They were wrong.
-Iggy went back to bed.
-We dressed Robby, putting dark glasses on him, so no one would see how out of it he was.
-We needed him that night to do monkey madness at CBGB’s.
-I was over-worrying about things I couldn’t control.
+After another cup of coffee, I feel better.
+It’s already nine.
+The plane gets in at nine-thirty.
+We plan to meet in midtown at the Waldorf Astoria by ten.
+Good Friday Mass is at noon.
+Jack and I plan to grab Father Frank and do our confessions right away.
+We swear we won’t skip the bad parts, pretending we’ve truly confessed.
+We go back to the Chelsea for wake and bake.
+Iggy and Robby are still pretty woozy.
+They figure that bong hits will perk themselves up.
+They’re wrong.
+Iggy goes back to bed.
+We dress Robby, putting dark glasses on him, so no one can see how out of it he is.
+We need him tonight to do monkey madness at CBGB’s.
+I’m over worrying about things I can’t control.

-We dressed up as best we could, even putting shoes on.
-The NY subway took us to Central Park East.
-We walked to the Waldorf’s lobby.
-It was right out of the Gilded Age with dark wooden paneling and sconces for lights.
-We parked ourselves in the lobby couches and chairs.
-A desk clerk came over to find out if we were just vagabonds looking to stay warm.
-Jack explained that we were waiting for the Stone-Antonio party to arrive.
-He was more gracious and brought over coffee and sweet rolls.
-We made quick work of the rolls.
-More appeared without our asking.
-We preferred the Chelsea – no pretensions.
-We were lulled into a stupor until, with a burst of activity at the front door, the Jacettes ran in.
-They threw themselves at us, as we stood up.
-Mary had to catch Robby from falling over from her hug.
+We dress up as best we can, even putting shoes on.
+The NY subway takes us to Central Park East.
+We walk in to the Waldorf’s lobby.
+It’s right out of the Gilded Age with dark wooden paneling and sconces for lights.
+We park ourselves in the lobby couches and chairs.
+A desk clerk comes over to find out if we’re just vagabonds looking to stay warm.
+Jack explains that we’re waiting for the Stone-Antonio party to arrive.
+He is more gracious and bings over coffee and sweet rolls.
+We make quick work of the rolls.
+More appear without our asking.
+We prefer the Chelsea – no pretensions.
+We’re lulled into a stupor until, with a burst of activity at the front door, the Jacettes run in.
+They throw themselves at us, as we stand up.
+Mary has to stop Robby from falling over from her hug.

-“What’s wrong with him?” she quietly asked me.
+“What’s wrong with him?” she quietly asks me.

 “Don’t ask.
 At least he’s somewhat vertical.”

-Mary made an appraising glance at all of us.
+Mary makes an appraising glance at all of us.
 “You’re all stoned.”

 “Shh.
-Don’t tell,” Michael put a finger to his lips.
-His other arm had Jenna in a tight hug.
+Don’t tell,” Michael puts a finger to his lips.
+His other arm has Jenna in a tight hug.

-Grant came over.
+Grant comes over.
 We all high five’d him.
-He laughed at our ratty appearances.
+He laugh at our ratty appearance.

 “First time.
 Just for you.”

-“Wait ‘til you see the outfits y’all’s folks have brought.
+“Wait ‘til you see the outfits y’all’s folks brought.
 Proper little sissy boys, you’ll be.”

-The Stones and Antonios both had suites in the Waldorf Tower.
-The other families had rooms in the hotel.
-Mike Sr. winked at me, but then reverted to dad mode.
+The Stones and Antonios both have suites in the Waldorf Tower.
+The other families have rooms in the hotel.
+Mike Sr. winks at me, but then revert to parent mode.
 “You boys look like you’ve been on the road for a month.
 Go get cleaned up and we’ll meet in the Tower suites to coordinate today’s activities.
 I understand most of you will be attending church.”

-Father Frank, looking quite pleased with himself, surveyed the family party.
+Father Frank, looking quite pleased with himself, surveys the family party.

-“We need you to take our confessions, Father Frank,” Jack announced.
+“We need you to take our confessions, Father Frank,” Jack announces.

 “What have you done that makes it so urgent, adventures on the road?”

-I relaxed.
-“No, we can’t go to Mass until we are absolved.”
+I relax.
+“No, but we can’t go to Mass until we are absolved.”

 “True, if you want to share the host.
 Let’s sit over here.
 No need for the confessional nowadays.”

-I was so glad we didn’t need to kneel.
-He did us together.
-Most of Jack’s sins had happened since we got together.
-Father Frank didn’t ask for the details of our sexual histories.
-I explained that Jack had fallen in love with me due to his nocturnal fantasies and the school boy crush he carried the past year in English class.
+I’m so glad we don’t need to kneel.
+He does us together.
+Most of Jack’s sins happened since we got together.
+Father Frank doesn’t ask for the details of our sexual histories.
+I explain that Jack fell in love with me due to his nocturnal fantasies and the school boy crush he carried the past year in English class.
 I had found him so endearing, that I ignored my misgivings and had loved him from the first night we were together.
-It had gotten better since then.
-We both felt we were perfect for each other after all our adventures.
-We brought out the best in each other.
-We even spoke about the holy (Maundy) Thursday message we had spread the previous evening.
+It has gotten better since then.
+We both feel we’re perfect for each other after all our adventures.
+We bring out the best in each other.
+We even spoke about the holy (Maundy) Thursday message we spread the previous evening.